My Approach to Helping

 My interest and skill are in working with couples, especially those whose relationship is impacted by 'invisible disability'; cancer, colitis, hearing loss, fibromyalgia are all examples.
 Relationship stuff seeps into all parts of your life -- sexuality, finances, children and extended family, socially and at work.

 So many of my clients tell me how relieved they are because I "get it".
-Having multiple sclerosis and being in a marital relationship, I sure do!
+Being married, I sure do!

 How Psychotherapy Can Help